-Creation: The second sentence of the book of Genesis says there was “a mighty wind sweeping over the waters” (Genesis 1:2).
-This is a reference to the Holy Spirit breathing on the waters of creation making them a source of holiness for the world.
+Creation: The second sentence of the book of Genesis says there was “a mighty wind sweeping over the waters” (Gn 1:2).
+This is a reference to the Holy Spirit breathing on the waters of creation, making them a source of holiness for the world.
 This is the first baptismal image we have in the Scriptures.

 Giving Us This Sacrament

 Baptism, as a sacrament, was formally instituted by Jesus just before He ascended into Heaven.
-He said to His Apostles, “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit” (Matthew 28:19).
-With this command we have the glorious gateway to grace that Jesus intended.
+He said to His Apostles, “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit” (Mt 28:19).
+With this command, we have the glorious gateway to grace that Jesus intended.